MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     The application runs an e-commerce workflow simulation that exposes security vulnerabilities through detailed console logging.

-1. Review the console output.
+1. Take a minute to review the console output.

     Notice that the application logs sensitive information such as passwords, credit card numbers, admin credentials, and internal system details.
-This output provides clear evidence of the security issues that need to be addressed.
+This output provides clear evidence of security issues that need to be addressed.

-    > **NOTE**: Code logic and logging in this app are designed to expose security vulnerabilities.
-Although the implementation is contrived, the logs highlight security issues that are common in real-world applications.
+    > **NOTE**: The code comments, logic, and logging in this app are designed to help expose security vulnerabilities.
+Although the implementation is contrived, the comments and output logs highlight security issues that are common in real-world applications.

 1. To begin a review process that identifies security vulnerabilities in the codebase, expand the **Models** folder, and then open the **Order.cs** file.